|Location||Admission||The Dances||Events Schedule||FAQ|

-Saturday, October 5, 2019: It’s our 19th Annual Southern California English Country Dance Ball with Dancing Master TBA and featuring music by TBA.
+Saturday, October 5, 2019: It’s our 19th Annual Southern California English Country Dance Ball!
+Dancing Mistress Joanna Reiner and live music by Shira Kammen, Jim Oakden, and Jeffrey Spero.

 The ball is geared toward knowledgeable English Country dancers; there will be no teaching at the ball.
 Most dances will be briefed with a walk-through and lightly prompted.
 Some advanced dances will not be briefed or prompted.
 It is assumed that all dancers are either knowledgeable with these particular dances or are experienced enough to pick up patterns on just one walk through.
 Several of the dances have complex figures that will require familiarity before the day of the ball even for very experienced dancers.

-The Woman’s Club of South Pasadena is located at 1424 Fremont Avenue, South Pasadena, CA 91030.
-The hall is convenient to the 110 freeway.
-There is free parking on the streets near the hall and in the school parking lot across and up Fremont Ave. northwest of the hall.
-The entrance to the hall is on the west side of the building.
+The Pasadena Scottish Rite Cathedral is located at 150 N. Madison Avenue, Pasadena, CA 91101.
+There is free parking in the parking lot on the north side of the hall.
+The entrance to the hall is on the north side of the building.

 |6:00 p.m.||Doors open|